DSa-Hb1Ac/dataset-diabetes-adolescents-time-series-with-heart-rate/README.md

 ### Medtronic MiniMed 640G and MiniMed 670G (Insulin pumps)
 - Export files (in CSV format) per subject were obtained via the hospital.
 - For some subjects two export files ('part 1' and 'part 2') were obtained.
 In some cases overlap occurred between these files, this duplicate data was removed.
+- For subjects with an Medtronic CGM (Enlite?), the blood glucose measurements are also in this file
 - The different export files were combined into one CSV file and the column '_Subject code number_'  was added.

 ### Abbott FreeStyle Libre (Flash Glucose Monitor)